 It shall not be a valid excuse that the Respondent believed that the Alleged Victim affirmatively consented to the sexual activity if the Respondent knew or reasonably should have known that the Complainant could not consent.
 Whether the Respondent reasonably should have known that the Alleged Victim was incapacitated will be evaluated using an objective reasonable person standard.
-The Respondent being intoxicated by drugs or alcohol is no defense to any violation of this Policy and does not diminish one's responsibility to take reasonable steps to determine the other's incapacitation or to obtain consent.
+Whether the Respondent was actually unaware of the Alleged Victim's incapacity is irrelevant to determining if consent was given, particularly where the Respondent's failure to appreciate the Alleged Victim's incapacitation resulted from the Respondent's failure to take reasonable steps to determine the Alleged Victim's incapacitation or where the Respondent's own incapacitation (from alcohol or drugs) caused the Respondent to misjudge the Alleged Victim's incapacity.
+Being intoxicated by drugs or alcohol is no defense to any violation of this Policy and does not diminish one's responsibility to obtain consent.